 Helen Sendyk’s End of Days (1992), for example, documents the arrival of her great-aunt’s daughter and son-in-law from Berlin.
 From being comfortably off, living in their own home, they were forced to flee the German capital for their parents’ small home in Poland.
 They arrived in Chrzanów with their two children, exhausted and with no money.
 They had only been given a short time in which to pack a few things and everything else had to be left to German looters.

 Similar to the fate of many hundreds of thousands of Jews over the coming months and years, Sendyk’s refugee relatives crowded into their parents’ home in Chrzanów, having been stripped of everything they had worked hard for.
 The children were especially isolated because their mother-tongue was German and they were now living in Poland, in a town that was itself becoming an increasingly violent place for Jews to live.

-Reading uncle’s letters, which are still in the process of being translated and uploaded, Kurt Bloch and his wife and children, Ruth and Ilse, experienced a similar set of circumstances in being forced out of their home in Myslowitz to what was soon to become the Jewish ghetto in Chrzanów.
+Reading uncle’s letters, Kurt Bloch and his wife and children, Ruth and Ilse, experienced a similar set of circumstances in being forced out of their home in Myslowitz, to what was soon to become the Jewish ghetto in Chrzanów.

 Letter from Else, Gleiwitz, 6th April 1939 Uncle Kurt has received the news that he has to close his workshop.
 Aunt Frieda says he has aged tremendously as a result of this in a few days – no wonder.
 Now he has, through a solicitor, written a declaration addressed to the Minster asking whether he can defer the closure for the time being.
 There is so much uncertainty.